 Firstly, I want to say that this is a costly choice for a HOTAS joystick.
-It's pretty great, but it's almost double the cost of the other HOTAS on the market.
+It's great, but it's almost double the cost of the other HOTAS on the market.
 That's not to say it isn't worth the money if you are an avid flight game player.
-But be aware that you will be paying through the nose for a joystick that only works on 6 PlayStation games right now.
+But be aware that you will be paying through the nose for a joystick that only works on six PlayStation games right now.

-That being said the Hori is extremely good.
+That said, the Hori is extremely good.
 The joystick itself is a sleek black design that feels great in the hand, while the haptic feedback from the controller, while you are playing, elevates it to greatness.
 When you pull back on the stick, you can feel the resistance as the plane fights you.
 This kind of immersion is essential in-flight games, but especially in VR flight games where you want to believe you really are flying the plane.